30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 # The best hikes in Norway near Bergen

-Some of the below trails are not *exactly* near Bergen, but they are well accessible from it.
+Some of the trails below are not *exactly* near Bergen, but they are accessible from it.
 And if you find yourself in Bergen in winter, you can take a cable car to Ulriken and a ferry to the fjords instead with Norway in a Nutshell in winter (hiking in Norway in winter is only for the experienced ones).

-Trolltunga – Troll Tounge
+6. Trolltunga – Troll Tounge

 Trolltunga (“Troll Tounge”) is one of the most famous hikes in Norway.
 This spectacular formation is a flat rock sticking out of the edge of the mountain cliff, like a tongue.
-Positioned at 1,100 meters above sea level and hovering 700 meters over the Ringedalsvatnet lake, at the western edge of the Hardangervidda plateau, it provides magnificent views of the area around.
-The Trolltunga hike is very popular, but apart from the normal way of getting there, there is also another, more special one – by using Trolltunga via ferrata (click on the link for more details).
+Positioned at 1,100 meters above sea level and hovering 700 meters over the Ringedalsvatnet Lake, at the western edge of the Hardangervidda plateau, it provides magnificent views of the area around.
+The Trolltunga hike is very popular, but apart from the normal way of getting there, there is also another, more special one – by using Trolltunga via Ferrata (click on the link for more details).

 Trolltunga hike normal route